-Terminology in Redis Enterprise Pack
+Terminology in Redis Enterprise Software (RS)

-A node is a physical machine, virtual machine, container or cloud instance on which the RP installation package was installed and the setup process was run in order to make the machine part of the cluster.
+A node is a physical machine, virtual machine, container or cloud instance on which the RS installation package was installed and the setup process was run in order to make the machine part of the cluster.

 Each node is a container for running multiple open source Redis instances, referred to as “shards”.